Skip to content

 General

-TOSTADAS provides users with the ability to submit samples to various NCBI databases with ease.
+TOSTADAS lets users submit samples to various NCBI databases with ease.
 For many of the databases, the pipeline leverages FTP communication to submit samples in an automated manner.
 TOSTADAS creates many custom log files locally for the submission process and returns valuable information / documents created at the NCBI endpoint as well.
 Through frequent conversations with personnel from NCBI, TOSTADAS will be continuously updated with any improvments to existing submission mechanisms and/or the implementation of completely new ones from NCBI, in order to provide the best experience for our users.

 What is NCBI?